Visitor Guidelines - as of April 1, 2021

 Who Can Visit?

-- Visiting hours will be from 1 to 3 pm and from 6 to 8 pm each day.
-Visitors will have pre-scheduled visit times.
+- Visiting hours on the Medical/Surgical unit will be from 1 to 4 pm and from 6 to 8 pm each day

-- Each patient can have one visitor per day with their Next of Kin or POA.
-Visits can last for up to 60 minutes.
+- Each patient may have one visit per day with their Next of Kin or POA for no longer than 60 minutes

 - Visitors can only visit one patient at a time.